Collier County Veterans Council "Honoring All Who Served"

 (Vice President)

-Chief Darnell Johnson
+Chief Darnell Johnson, USN

 (Chaplain)